In 1745, the Iroquoians still spoke their mother tongue. But depending on where they lived, some had also learned French or English.

 The Huron near Québec City

-Many of the Huron of Jeune-Lorette (Wendake), which is right beside Québec City, spoke French in 1745.
+Many of the Huron (Wendat) of the region of Jeune-Lorette (Wendake), which is right beside Québec City, spoke French in 1745.
 They had learned the language through their frequent interactions with the inhabitants of Québec City.
-They were bilingual because they also spoke the Huron language.
-However, the Huron language is now extinct.
-The Huron no longer speak it.
+They were bilingual because they also spoke the Huron language (Wendat language).
+However, the Hurons (Wendat) language language is now extinct.
+They no longer speak it.

 The domiciled Iroquois